MicrosoftDocs/customer-insights/ci-docs/export-dynamics365-marketing.md

   - customerInsights
 ---

-# Use segments in Dynamics 365 Marketing (preview)
+# Export segments to Dynamics 365 Marketing (preview)

 Use [segments](segments.md) to generate campaigns and contact specific groups of customers with Dynamics 365 Marketing.
 For more information, see [Use segments from Dynamics 365 Customer Insights with Dynamics 365 Marketing](/dynamics365/marketing/customer-insights-segments).